Maciej Tarnogrodzki

-Maciej Tarnogrodzki (born 28 August 1975) is a Polish professional football manager and former player who was most recently in charge of II liga club GKS Jastrzębie.
+Maciej Tarnogrodzki (born 28 August 1975) is a Polish professional football manager and former player who is currently in charge of III liga club ŁKS Łomża.

 From 2009 to 2012, Tarnogrodzki worked with youth and reserve teams of Shelbourne.

 In April 2015, after previously managing their under-19 side, he was appointed as interim manager of the Bray Wanderers's senior team following the resignation of Alan Mathews.

 He completed Pro Licence coaching qualifications in 2018.

 On 21 August 2019, Tarnogrodzki was appointed as manager of League of Ireland Premier Division club UCD, stepping up from the role of under-19's manager, which he had previously held for three years.

 After returning to Poland in 2020, Tarnogrodzki was appointed sporting director of Warsaw-based football academy Escola Varsovia.

 On 16 April 2024, it was announced he would take charge of IV liga Masovia side Weszło Warsaw at the start of the 2024–25 season.
 After leading the club to a 4th-place finish, Tarnogrodzki left the club at the end of the season.

 Soon after, on 5 July 2025, Tarnogrodzki signed as the manager of II liga club GKS Jastrzębie.
 On 22 September, he left the club by mutual agreement.

+On 11 April 2026, he was announced as the new manager of III liga club ŁKS Łomża.